API Conformance Scan settings

 When you create a scan configuration for running Conformance Scan, there are various settings that you can choose to configure.
 Configuring these settings is entirely optional and not needed in most cases, the default settings that Conformance Scan uses are usually enough.
 However, for more advanced use, the settings let you tweak some aspects of the scan, such as memory limits.

 We have introduced a new version of Conformance Scan, referred to as Scan v2.
-For backward compatibility and to avoid the adoption of the new version disrupting your day-to-day work, we have retained the previous version, Scan v1, and you can choose to continue to use it until June 2024.
+For backward compatibility and to avoid the adoption of the new version disrupting your day-to-day work, we have retained the previous version, Scan v1.
 Both versions of Conformance Scan share the same core features and operation, but the new Scan v2 offers additional features and more flexibility.
 Where applicable, the difference between the versions has been clearly indicated in this documentation.

 You can run Scan v1 in 42Crunch Platform or on premises as a Docker image.
-Scan v2 is currently available only as Docker image for on-premises scan.
-Scan v2 does not yet support customization rules.
+Scan v2 is currently available as Docker image for on-premises scan, or in v1-compatibility mode for running in 42Crunch Platform.

 Here you can find the full list of settings that you can configure for Conformance Scan and how they affect the scan operation.
 The settings have been grouped according to the scan version (do they apply to Scan v1 or Scan v2) or where the scan is run (on premises).